satyamakgec/terminalApp/docs/intro/creating-account.md

 sidebar_label: Creating account
 ---

-## Creating Your Account (Terminal.co)
+## Getting Started

 The first step to get started with Terminal is to create an account.
-To start, please navigate to https://terminal.co.
+To start, please navigate to [Terminal](https://terminal.co).
 You will be prompted to login (or create an account) as displayed in the below example.

  ![login](assets/images/intro/introa1.png)